backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 5. Insert the temperature probe into the “mouse”, add a comment like `probe inserted` to the recording, move your hands away, and continue recording for 5 minutes. **DO NOT STOP THE RECORDING!
 6. Turn off your desk lamp.
 Insert a comment of `light off` in LabChart.
 7. Allow recording to continue for another 5 minutes with the light off, then stop it and save the data file with a meaningful name.
 8. Perform steps 1-7 using a shiny mouse.
-Share both files with yourself for analysis on another computer.
+Share both files with meaningful names with yourself for analysis on another computer.
 9. Take the measurements needed to calculate the surface area of the mouse.
-10. Using the same DataPad process as above, select and save ranges of data.
-Copy, and paste into the appropriate places in the Excel file, then compute the four measurements of half-life under conditions of `radiant heat gain and loss`.

-#### Experiment 4 – “Evaporative heat loss” Optional if sufficient time
+### Experiment 4 – “Evaporative heat loss” Optional if sufficient time
 Our mouse should cool down much more rapidly if it uses evaporative cooling.
 We’ll mimic mouse sweating (or panting) by giving the mouse a wet coat to hold liquid water next to its body and let it evaporate.

 1. Get a shiny mouse from the tank.
 DON'T dry it off.
 Instead, while its wet, wrap it with a single layer of Kimwipes (cut to size).
 Ensure the paper is fully wet.
 Add some drops from the water bath if necessary.